-If you're recently back from your gap year, or are simply just looking to pick up tips to help you secure a graduate job or internship, don't forget to check out all the other amazing resources on the Instant Impact blog.
-We cover everything from CV tips and employability advice, to filling the skills gap and the Start-up culture.
+If you're recently back from your gap year, or are simply just looking to pick up tips to help you secure a graduate internship or permanent post, don't forget to check out all the other career advice resources we've curated for you.

 Job Titles Explained: Customer Success Executive